jonasbanurea/jelita-platform-microservices/layanan-alur-kerja/postman/TESTING_GUIDE.md

 ## 📝 Conclusion

-Selamat!
-Anda telah menyelesaikan setup dan testing untuk **Workflow Service**.
+Congratulations!
+You have completed the setup and testing for **Workflow Service**.

 **What's Next**:
-- ✅ Integrate dengan frontend (if any)
+- ✅ Integrate with frontend (if any)
 - ✅ Add notification service (email/SMS) for disposisi
-- ✅ Implement dashboard untuk monitoring workflow
+- ✅ Implement dashboard for workflow monitoring
-- ✅ Add approval flow untuk Pimpinan (approve/reject draft)
+- ✅ Add approval flow for Pimpinan (approve/reject draft)
 - ✅ Export draft as PDF for official documents

 **Support**: